Z-stability of twisted group C*-algebras of nilpotent groups: Finitely generated nilpotent groups

 This section is devoted to the following question:

 \begin{question} Let $G$ be a discrete nilpotent group.
 When is $C_r^*(G ,\sigma )$ nowhere scattered?
 When is it pure?
 When is it $\mathcal{Z}$-stable? \end{question}

 Under the assumption of being finitely generated, we will give a complete answer to \cref{qst:NilQst} in \cref{prp:StrIrrCharNSCA}, where we show that these properties are all equivalent and coincide with $\sigma$ being non-rational.
-When $G$ is abelian or is in a certain family of $2$-step nilpotent groups we characterize non-rationality of $\sigma$ in terms of easier-to-verify conditions; see Subsections \ref{subsec:AbGrp} and \ref{subsec:GenHeis} respectively.
+When $G$ is abelian or is in a certain family of $2$-step nilpotent groups, we give characterizations of non-rationality of $\sigma$ that are easier to verify; see Subsections \ref{subsec:AbGrp} and \ref{subsec:GenHeis} respectively.
 The reader is referred to \cite{EcMcKee18, EcGilMc19FdrVirtNil} for an introduction to the revelant properties of virtually polycyclic groups and their \ca{s}.

 One of the ingredients to deduce $\mathcal{Z}$-stability of our algebras will be the following result due to Eckhardt and Wu \cite[Theorem~A]{EckWu24} (see also \cite{EcGilMc19FdrVirtNil} and \cite[Theorem 5.5.]{BeEnva22}).
 We specialize it here to our case of interest: